 Do you know the difference between a 401k vs RRSP?
 If not, don’t worry – many people don’t either!

-In this post, we’ll break down the differences between these two retirement savings options.
+In this article, we’ll break down the differences between these two retirement savings options.

 The average American worker has a 401k retirement savings plan through their employer, while the average Canadian worker has a Registered Retirement Savings Plan (RRSP).

 There are some key differences between the two types of plans that can affect how much money you have in retirement.

 Here’s a look at the American 401k vs the Canadian RRSP.

 An RRSP is a Canadian retirement plan.
 It stands for Registered Retirement Savings Plan.
 The Group Retirement Savings Plan (Group RRSP or GRSP) is the closest Canadian equivalent to the American 401(k).
 The RRSP and GRSP have a lot in common.
 However, a GRSP has one benefit over an RRSP in that many companies match their employees’ contributions.

 On the other hand, a 401(k) is an employer-funded retirement plan available in the US and other countries.
 It’s named for the section of the Internal Revenue Code that created it.

 401k and Group RRSP are retirement plans that let you set aside money pre-tax as an employee.
 This means you get to save for retirement without having to pay taxes on your income until it’s withdrawn in retirement.

 Imagine if you didn’t have to pay taxes on your salary each month — you’d have more money available to put toward retirement, wouldn’t you?
 Although both government plans offer tax-deferred growth, they have several differences.

 Let’s look at how they differ from each other.